The Iconic Dust Jacket for ERB's first book

 Fred J. Arting's iconic dust jacket.

-From 1927 until the1950s Grosset & Dunlap reprinted this title using a modified version of the original
+Below, from 1927 until the 1950s Grosset & Dunlap reprinted this title using a modified version of the original

-illustration by Fred J. Arting from a night-time black silhouette Tarzan to a daytime full-color
+illustration by Fred J. Arting, changing it from a night-time black silhouette Tarzan to a daytime full-color

 A. L. Burt used the same DJ design for all of their reprints.
 The first Burt version (above) was virtually

 remained the same.
 For the most common version, the paper used was white with overall lighter images and

 letters.
 Later versions included the gray paper version second below.
 Writing on erblist.com, bibliographer

-Bob Zeuschner says "Still later, in a third A. L. Burt variant the colors became a bit bizarre,
+Bob Zeuschner says "Still later, in a third A. L. Burt variant the colors became a bit bizarre, with the moon

-colors left something to be desired, or perhaps one of the printers decided to use his own creativity to make changes."
+something to be desired, or perhaps one of the printers decided to use his own creativity to make changes."